rydikov/argus/README.md

 ## Architecture

-In different threads, frames put to the queue from cameras.
+The frames put to the queue from cameras in different threads.
-In the main thread, frames gets from queue and send to asynchronous recognition.
-Also in main thread results are received and processed.
+In the main thread, the frames get from a queue and send to asynchronous recognition.
+Also in main thread the results are received and processed.

 ## Hardware Requirement